by Nancy Armitage

 Arabella’s Diamond Tiara – was she ever presented to the King & the Queen?
 I don’t know but the photo of Arabella D. Huntington with the diamond tiara looks as though she might have.

 Where are Arabella’s tiara (s)??
-There are several of Arabella Huntington’s photographs that Arabella is wearing a tiara.
+She owned several.
+There are several of Arabella Huntington’s photographs that Arabella is wearing different tiaras.
 I viewed the Arabella Huntington list of her entire Jewelry Collection; there was no tiara(s) on the list.
 There is a tortoise shell comb once owned by Arabella Huntington located in San Francisco Museum of Fine Art San Francisco (donated by her son, Archer M. Huntington).
+Where Mrs. Huntington’s tiaras are remains a mystery.

 Did the Huntingtons have High or Afternoon Tea at the Ritz in London England?
 It is highly likely, but it was not recorded.
-Most of Arabella Huntington papers, she demanded to be destroyed.
+Most of Arabella Huntington papers, she demanded to be destroyed when she died.
 We know that Mrs. Huntington stayed at the Paris Ritz in 1900, 1901, & 1902 which we have evidence of.
 So she did like the Ritz Hotels in Europe.

 Do the Huntingtons ever go to Buckingham Palace to the King & Queen’s quarterly tea 4x’s a year?
-It is highly likely because Collis & Arabella daughter, Princess Clara von Hatzfeldt & her husband Prince Francis von Hatzfeldt were royalty & stationed in London & in Windsor, England.
-Those teas would have been mandatory for the German Prince & Princess Hatzfeldt.
-It is highly likely that when Collis & Arabella Huntington were in London , they would stay with the Prince & Princess Hatzfeldt.
+I do not know.
+It is highly likely because Collis & Arabella daughter, Princess Clara von Hatzfeldt & her husband, Prince Francis von Hatzfeldt were royalty & stationed in London & in Windsor, England.
+Those teas would have been mandatory for the HRH German Prince & Princess Hatzfeldt.
+It is highly likely that when Collis & Arabella Huntington were visiting London , they would have stayed with the Prince & Princess von Hatzfeldt.

-Henry “Edwards” Huntington & Arabella Huntington Travel Timeline to England & Europe (1913-1927) Mr. Henry E. Huntington loved England & their English treasures.
-He decided to base his collections around English artifacts, which was his heritage also.
+Henry “Edwards” Huntington & Arabella Huntington Travel Timeline to England & Europe (1913-1927) Mr. Henry E. Huntington loved England & their English treasures-especially rare books & paintings.
+He decided to base his collections around English artifacts, which was his heritage, also.
 The Huntington Library is based around American & English history.
 The great treasures of his book collection are the Chaucer’s The Canterbury Tales (circa 1410), & early editions of Shakespeare.
-Huntington owne English paintings such as Gainsborough’s “The Blue Boy”, Thomas Lawrence “Pinkie”, Reynolds Mrs. Siddons, Romney portrait paintings filled the Huntington Dining Room, & J. M. W. Turner.
+Huntington owned English paintings such as Gainsborough’s “The Blue Boy”, Thomas Lawrence “Pinkie”, Reynolds Mrs. Siddons, many Romney portrait paintings filled the Huntington Dining Room, & J. M. W. Turner.

 Before June 16, 1913 Claridges Hotel, London, England.
 Henry E. Huntington traveling with art dealer & friend, Sir Joseph Duveen.
 Duveen had a suite at Claridges Hotel & he is helping H. E. Huntington & Mrs. Collis P. Huntington (Arabella) plan the wedding festivities (on June 16, 1913) in Paris, France.

-Shakespeare Tea Recipe: For the herbalist or the romantic, a lovely group of herbs or tea, appears in Act 4 of the Bard’s Winters Tale by Wm.
+Shakespeare Tea Recipe: For the herbalist or the romantic, a lovely group of herbs or tea, that appear in Act 4 of the Bard’s Winter’s Tale by Wm.
 Shakespeare

 2 c.
 Lavender Blossoms, 2 c.
 Peppermint or Spearmint leaves, 1 c.
 Sweet Marjoram, 1 c.
 Summer Savory leaves, 1 C. Calendula Blossoms, whole (Marigold Blossoms) Make a large batch 7 c. & pour into a 1/2 gallon jar.
 To make a pot of tea: add 6 t.
 Shakespeare Tea with 6 c. boiling water in a teapot.
 Let steep 8-10 minutes.
 Pour into a lovely English fine china teacup & drink while reading Shakespeare.
 Recipe: Nancy Armitage